H-274/glimiter/README.md

 [![Package Version](https://img.shields.io/hexpm/v/glimiter)](https://hex.pm/packages/glimiter)
 [![Hex Docs](https://img.shields.io/badge/hex-docs-ffaff3)](https://hexdocs.pm/glimiter/)

-### This is meant to be more of a simple proof of concept than anything.
-I can't figure out a way to make this algorithm work in a real-world scenario using pure gleam (Using wisp for example) because of the immutable nature of gleam
+### /!\ This is meant to be more of a simple proof of concept than anything

 ```sh
 gleam add glimiter